Imran4424/iOS-InterviewQuestions/Swift.md

 #### Unowned References

 Declared with the `unowned` keyword, an unowned reference also does not keep a strong hold on the instance.
-Unlike a weak reference, an unowned reference is a non-optional type and is used when you are certain the referenced instance will always have a value and has the same or a longer lifetime than the referencing object.
+Unlike a weak reference, an unowned reference is a non-optional type and is used when we are certain the referenced instance will always have a value and has the same or a longer lifetime than the referencing object.
 Accessing an unowned reference after its instance has been deallocated will cause a runtime error.

 ### Strong References vs `weak` References vs `unowned` Reference

 #### Strong Reference

 A strong reference is the default type of reference in Swift.
-When you create a property, constant, or variable that refers to a class instance, it is a strong reference by default.
+When we create a property, constant, or variable that refers to a class instance, it is a strong reference by default.

 **Function:** A strong reference increments the instance's reference count based on its usage count.
 As long as there is at least one strong reference to an object, ARC will not deallocate it.

-**Purpose:** This ensures that objects required by your program remain in memory as long as they are needed.
+**Purpose:** This ensures that objects required by our program remain in memory as long as they are needed.

 **Caution:** Strong references can lead to strong reference cycles (retain cycles) if two objects strongly refer to each other, causing a memory leak because neither object's reference count can reach zero.